Request coronial data

 Please contact the Coroners Prevention Unit to discuss your request.

-National Coronial Information Service (NCIS)
+National Coronial Information System (NCIS)

 The NCIS is a data repository for the collection, storage and access of coronial data.
 Approved research, community and government agencies can apply for access to the database or request a data report for the purposes of research into death and injury prevention.